codelion/LRMTokenEconomy/report/report.md

 We can observe four key trends:

 - Closed weight models have been iteratively optimized to use fewer tokens to reduce inference cost.
-This is especially obvious for knowledge questions, which are not relevant for benchmarks but likely represent a significant part of the inference workload in production.
 - The open weight models (*DeepSeek* and *Qwen*) have increased their token usage for newer versions, possibly reflecting a priority toward better reasoning performance.
 - OpenAI models stand out for extreme token efficiency in math problems, even beginning with o1.
 It appears that X-AI is taking a similar approach with `grok-4`, with significant improvements compared to `grok-3-mini`.
 - The recently released `gpt-oss-120b` and `gpt-oss-20b` seem to inherit the CoT density optimization from the o-mini models.